comprobo25/comprobo25.github.io/assignments/robot_localization.md

 ### Your Code and Bag Files (Due 10-21)

-Your code should be forked from <a-no-proxy href="https://github.com/comprobo20/robot_localization">this repo</a-no-proxy>.
+Your code should be forked from <a href="https://github.com/comprobo20/robot_localization">this repo</a>.
 Please push your code to your fork in order to turn it in.

 You must include a couple of bag files of your code in action.
 Place the bag files in a subdirectory of your ROS package called "bags".
 In this folder, create a README file that explains each of the bag files (how they were collected, what you take from the results, etc.).